isaacfurieri/AI-for-Games/README.md

 We welcome contributions to this project!
 If you have any improvements or suggestions, feel free to submit a pull request.

 # License
-This project is free to use under [MIT License].
+This project is free to use under [MIT License](https://opensource.org/license/mit).
 Please refer to the LICENSE file for details.

 Contact
 If you have any questions or feedback, feel free to reach out to me:

 [GIT](https://github.com/isaacfurieri)

 [LinkedIn](https://www.linkedin.com/in/isaac-furieri-19788474/)